CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 The NCLU command is a macro command that:
 - Automatically creates the inter-chassis bond (`peerlink`) and the peer link VLAN subinterface (`peerlink.4094`), and adds the `peerlink` bond to the bridge
-- Configures the peer link IP address (`primary` is the linklocal address)
+- Configures the peer link IP address (`primary` is the link-local address)
 - Adds the MLAG system MAC address, the MLAG bond interfaces, and the backup IP address you specify

    {{< tabs "TabID230 ">}}